-For access to USGS and NRCan (USA and Canada) maps we like Topo Maps and Gaia GPS.
+For access to USGS, NRCan, and LINZ (USA, Canada and New Zealand) maps we recommend Gaia GPS.

-Gaia GPS provides Satellite imagery and OpenCycleMaps in addition to USGS, and has a richer set of features, but takes longer to learn to use.
+Gaia GPS provides Satellite imagery and OpenCycleMaps in addition to the National Agency maps, and has a rich set of features.

-For a user who wants the most complete set of functionality and the best selection of map sources, this is the best available app for the US and Canada.
+For a user who wants the most complete set of functionality and the best selection of map sources, this is the best available app for the US, Canada and New Zealand.

-For access to IGN (France), IGN (Spain), and ICC (Catalan) maps we like iPhiGeNie (based on evaluation at our desks, we have not tried it in the field).
+iPhiGéNie is possibly the best alternative for France, Spain, Catalonia, Italy, Germany and Norway (based on evaluation at our desks, we have not tried it in the field).

 ViewRanger is a solid full-featured app that offers the gold standard Explorer and LandRanger OS maps of the UK as well as National Agency maps for most European countries.

-- OpenCycleMap - aka, OpenStreetMap, OSM, OSM Topo, Cloudmade Topo/Cycle.
+- OpenCycleMap - aka, OpenStreetMap, OSM, OSM Topo, Cloudmade Topo/Cycle, OpenHikingMap.
 Many iPhone apps include this map source because it is freely licensed topographic map of most of the world (below 60 degrees latitude).